AdrBog/MorePoints/docs/FTP_client.md

 Password:       password123
 ```

-- Go to the More Points control panel ( /admin ) and create a new point.
+- Go to the Admin point ( /point/admin ) and create a new point file.

-- Enter the point configuration ( /admin/edit_point/POINT_NAME )
+- Edit the point file.

 - Go to **FTP** Section